Ultrabenosaurus/PHP_DDNS/README.md

 ### Devices ###

 1. Put the contents of the `devices` directory somewhere on your device.
-  * __Note:__ make sure your put it somewhere it can write files!
+  * __Note:__ make sure you put it somewhere it can write files!
 2. Edit `config.php` to point to `hook.php` on your hosting.
 3. Run `pinger.php "setup"` on the device you want to add.
-4. Enter pinger's output into the Add Device page of the portal.
+4. Enter `pinger`'s output into the Add Device page of the portal.
 5. Setup a recurring task on your device to run `pinger.php` automatically
   * I recommend pinging at least once per day.
-6. Repeat steps 4 through 6 for all the devices you want to track.
+6. Repeat steps 3 through 5 for all the devices you want to track.
 7. That's it!
 Your devices should now be tracked by __PHP_DDNS__

 ## To Do ##